TylerPachal/plug_example/README.md

 In the [router.ex](lib/plug_example/router.ex) file, I have two different endpoints.

-The first raises a regular error, which results in some error logging:
+The first raises a regular error, which results in some error logging, and a 500 is returned to the client:

 ```
 curl localhost:4000/regular_error